pneumothorax

 A pneumothorax can be caused by:

 • Chest injury.
 Any blunt or penetrating injury to your chest can cause lung collapse.
-Some injuries may happen during physical assaults or car crashes, while others may inadvertently occur during medical procedures that involve the insertion of a needle into the chest.
+Some injuries may happen during physical assaults (gunshot wound, stab wound) or car crashes, while others may inadvertently occur during medical procedures that involve the insertion of a needle into your chest for a nerve block, lung biopsy or central venous line placement.

 • Lung disease.
 Damaged lung tissue is more likely to collapse.
-Lung damage can be caused by many types of underlying diseases, including chronic obstructive pulmonary disease (COPD), cystic fibrosis and pneumonia.
+Lung damage can be caused by many types of underlying diseases, including chronic obstructive pulmonary disease (COPD), cystic fibrosisasthma, pneumoniatuberculosis, idiopathic pulmonary fibrosis, emphysema, lung canceracute respiratory distress syndrome (ARDS), lymphangioleiomyomatosis or collagen vascular disease (a group of autoimmune disorders that cause the body’s immune system to attack its own tissues).

 • Ruptured air blisters.
 Small air blisters (blebs) can develop on the top of your lung.
 These blebs sometimes burst — allowing air to leak into the space that surrounds the lungs.